-In addition, you are very much encouraged to create RNodes for sale or commercial purposes.
-Doing so requires buying a copy of the RNode Firmware for each unit produced for commercial purposes.
-Please read the selling RNodes section for more details.
+If you want to create RNodes for sale or commercial purposes, please read the selling RNodes section for more details.

 If you would like to inspect or compile the RNode Firmware source code yourself, you can download a copy of the RNode Firmware source-code stored in this RNode.

 To create your own RNodes, there are generally three distinct paths you can take:

 rnodeconfprogram to automatically turn it into an RNode.
 Such an RNode will be functionally equivalent to the other options, but might lack some niceties.